 - the organisation no longer needs your data but you want the organisation to keep it in order to create, exercise or defend legal claims.

-If you are unhappy with how the organisation has handled your request, you should first complaint to it.
+If you are unhappy with how the organisation has handled your request, you should first complain to it.

 Having done so, if you remain dissatisfied you can make a complaint to the ICO.